semdeleer/immo-eliza-deployment/README.md

 ## 📖 Description
-This project is a follow up on the Immoweb EDA project in https://github.com/NathNacht/immo-eliza-scraping-immozila-Cleaning-EDA.git.
+This project is a follow up on the Immoweb ML project in https://github.com/semdeleer/immo-eliza-ml.git.

-Our aim for this project is to create a machine learning model capable of predicting housing prices accurately.
-Our task involves cleaning and analyzing scraped data efficiently to uncover insights.
-Our main goal is to estimate property values and identify the most valuable ones.
+Our objective in this phase of the project is to deploy a machine learning model capable of accurately predicting housing prices.
+We set up a FastAPI application.
+This FastAPI instance was then deployed on Render, and using the Render link, we further deployed it onto a Streamlit website.

-To start, we've divided the raw data into two datasets: one for houses and another for apartments.
-The fields within these raw files remain consistent, consisting of:
+The input properties required in the Streamlit interface for predicting the price include:

 * property_id